mami-project/pathspider/doc/intro.rst

 enabling ECN in the Linux kernel.
 This requires locking and synchronisation.
 Using semaphores, the configurator waits for each worker to complete an operation and then changes the state to perform the next batch of operations.
 This process cycles continually until no more jobs remain.

 In a typical experiment, multiple workers (on the order of hundreds) are active, since much of the time in a connection test is spent waiting for an answer from the target or a timeout to fire.
+Where it is possible to peform the tests without a system-wide configuration it is possible to disable the semaphores to increase the speed of the test.

 In addition, packets are separately captured for analysis by the observer using `Python bindings for libtrace